Signed in as:

 Suzanne conducted research into the effects of parental alienation on the mental health and wellbeing of adults who were alienated as children under the supervision of PA researcher Dr Mandy Matthewson.
 Suzanne now offers evidence-based therapy (in person and via telehealth) aimed specifically to targeted parents and alienated children who are hoping to gain insight into their unique challenges.

-Sign up to hear from us about parental alienation news, current research, academic articles, tips and more.
+Sign up to hear from us in our newsletter, current research, academic articles, tips and more.

 Parental Alienating Behaviours